jordanholliday/BeatWriter/README.md

 While a video is playing, BeatWriter queries the embedded video player ~200 times per second to find the elapsed time.
 Once the elapsed time is greater than the time associated with the next beat in queue, the current beat increments and a new target letter is shown on screen.

-Interestingly, the iFrame API provides the elapsed time with 100,000th-second precision, but only updates the time it reports about every half second (meaning it might report an elapsed time of 10.**1**2345 seconds even after 10.**5**2345 seconds had elapsed).
+Interestingly, the iFrame API provides the elapsed time with 100,000th-second precision, but only updates the time it reports about every half second (meaning it might report an elapsed time of 0.**1**2345 seconds even after 0.**5**2345 seconds have elapsed).

 BeatWriter required more accurate timing info, so I implemented an internal timer as well.
 The `Song` component stores two “current” elapsed times in state: the `localTime`, and `youtubeTime`. `localTime` is initially set equal to `youtubeTime` time, and then incremented by 5ms every time BeatWriter queries the player for the elapsed time.
 When the player reports a new time, `youtubeTime` is updated, and `localTime` is again set equal to it.
 For all game logic, BeatWriter refers to the `localTime`.